CamCove-Crichton/Whiskey-d_Away/README.md

 - Then started working on a context.py file for the contexts processor to all the contents of the basket to be abailable across all apps, but adding it to the template context processors in the project level settings.py file
 - Added a maximum number of attendees field to my tours model to allow for a better UX, so each tour can have a max number of people per group, and the max number is displayed below the input, and the input max attribute will change to fit the max number allowed per group, and then also added a max capacity field, so I can implement some functionality down the line for checking if the time slot is fully booked, for an improved UX
 - Added the input field for the maximum number of attendees per group and a continue browsing button to the tour_detail template
+- Added a for loop to the context processor to iterate through the basket items and append them to the basket_items list, but as dictionary items
+- Added detail to the basket template by iterating through items in the basket items variable to display them in a table format to display nicely to the user for a good looking and easy to ready UI

 ### Future Developments